Characterization and recognition of proper tagged probe interval graphs: Canonical Sequence of Proper Interval Graphs

 \begin{prop} Let $G=(V,E)$ be a proper interval graph with a canonical ordering $V=\set{v_1,v_2,\ldots,v_n}$ of vertices of $G$.
 Let $A(G)$ be the augmented adjacency matrix of $G$ arranging vertices in the same order as in the canonical ordering.
 Then the canonical sequence $\s_G$ of $G$ is the same as the stair sequence of $A(G)$. \end{prop}

 \begin{proof} We show that the stair sequence is a canonical sequence for some proper interval representation and so the proof follows by the uniqueness mentioned in Lemma \ref{obsseq}.
 Given the matrix $A(G)$, a proper interval representation of $G$ is obtained as follows.
 Let $a_i=i$ and $b_i=U(i)+1-\frac{1}{i}$ where $U(i)=\max\Set{j}{j\geq i\text{ and }v_iv_j=1\text{ in }A(G)}$ for each $i=1,2,\ldots,n$.
-Then $\Set{I_{v_i}=[a_i,b_i]}{i=1,2,\ldots,n}$ is a proper interval representation of $G$.~\cite{DHH,HH} If $U(1)>1$, to make all the end points distinct, we slightly increase the value of $b_1$ (which is the only integer valued right end point and is equal to $a_{U(1)}$) so that it is still less than its nearest end point which is greater than it.
+Then $\Set{I_{v_i}=[a_i,b_i]}{i=1,2,\ldots,n}$ is a proper interval representation of $G$.~\cite{DHH,HH} If $U(1)>1$, to make all the endpoints distinct, we slightly increase the value of $b_1$ (which is the only integer valued right endpoint and is equal to $a_{U(1)}$) so that it is still less than its nearest endpoint which is greater than it.
 Now we get a proper interval representation of $G$ that satisfies the condition \ref{order} of Theorem \ref{troberts}.
 Then the canonical sequence merges with the stair sequence for this proper interval representation of $G$ as for $i<j$, $a_j=j<b_i$ if and only if $v_iv_j=1$ if and only if the column number $j$ appears before the row number $i$ in the stair sequence. \end{proof}

 \begin{cor} Let $G=(V,E)$ be a connected proper interval graph.
 Then $\s_G$ is unique up to reversal. \end{cor}

 \begin{proof} By Lemma \ref{obsseq}, the result is true if $G$ is reduced.
 Suppose $G$ is not reduced and $\widetilde{G}=(\widetilde{V},\widetilde{E})$ be the reduced graph of $G$ having vertices $\tilde{v_1}, \dots, \tilde{v_t}$ corresponding to the blocks $B_1, \dots, B_t$ of $G$.
 Now $\widetilde{G}$ has unique canonical ordering of vertices up to reversal.
 Consider any of these orderings.
 When blocks of $G$ are arranged according to this order in its augmented adjacency matrix $A(G)$, we have same rows (and hence same columns) for vertices in the same block.
 Thus permutation of vertices within the same block does not change the matrix.
 Let $b_i=|B_i|$ for each $i=1,2,\ldots,t$.
 Then considering the stair sequences of $G$ and $\widetilde{G}$, it is clear that $\s_G$ is obtained uniquely from $\s_{\widetilde{G}}$ by replacing each $i$ by the subsequence